GLYCAM-Web/gems/gemsModules/complex/glycomimetics/docs/re:design.md

         - MD simulations (GEMS - use MDaaS)
         - MM-GBSA analysis (How? prob task script for now, but might be it's own Service in the future.)
     -Output files:
-        -This script itself does not produce output files, but the MD simulations it submits do contain output files.
+        -This script itself does not produce output files, but the MD simulations it submits do create output files.

 5. It calls master_analysis.sh to analyze MD and MM-GBSA results.
     -Required input: